Even better on your wall...

 Recent Solo Exhibits: Memphis Botanic Garden (Fratelli's Café), Bartlett Performing Arts and Conference Center, Lucius E. and Elsie C. Burch, Jr. Library in Collierville, TN,.
-Also: group shows at Memphis Botanic Garden, InSight Gallery, Trezevant Manor, Christian Brothers University's Beverly and Sam Ross Gallery, and the FourSights exhibits at Gallery Ten Ninety One (Cordova-Memphis, TN): 2017, 2019, 2021, and 2023.
-Also featured in Crosstown Arts' "Color Schemes" exhibit, November 2019 to February 2020.
+Also: group shows at Memphis Botanic Garden, InSight Gallery, Mid-South Artist Gallery, Trezevant Manor, Christian Brothers University's Beverly and Sam Ross Gallery, and the FourSights exhibits at Gallery Ten Ninety One (Cordova-Memphis, TN): 2017, 2019, 2021, and 2023.
+Featured in Crosstown Arts' "Color Schemes" exhibit, November 2019 to February 2020.